Richiban/CodeFlea/README.md

 This extension contributes the following settings:

-- `myExtension.enable`: enable/disable this extension
+- `codeFlea.enable`: enable/disable this extension
-- `myExtension.thing`: set to `blah` to do something
+- `codeFlea.thing`: set to `blah` to do something